nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * stores the academy directory data i.e., all `Student` objects (which are contained in a `UniqueStudentList` object).
 * stores the currently 'selected' `Student` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Student>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
-* does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)
+* does not depend on any of the other three components (as the `VersionedModel` represents data entities of the domain, they should make sense on their own without depending on other components)
 * interfaces with `VersionControl` via the `VersionControlController`, which implements the `Version` API and thus gives the `VersionedModel` component the ability to interface with version control entities such as `Commit`.